-Accounts and other payables amounted to \$\frac{1}{2}54.09\$ million and \$\frac{1}{2}345.21\$ million as of December 31, 2017 and 2018, respectively.
+Accounts and other payables amounted to ₱54.09 million and ₱345.21 million as of December 31, 2017 and 2018, respectively.
 Accounts and other payables are comprised of taxes payable, due to Related Parties, accrued expenses, trade payable, and retention payable.
+Increased by 538% in 2018 attributes to the increase in due to related parties and expanded withholding taxes driven by the acquisition of Ayala North Exchange in 2018.

 Deposits and other liabilities (noncurrent portion) amounted to ₱248.22 million and ₱641.98 million as of December 31, 2017 and 2018, respectively.
 Deposits are other liabilities are comprised of advance rentals, security deposits, deferred credits, and other deposits.

-Advance rentals from lessees are cash received in advance, representing three month's rent which will be applied to the last three months on the related lease contracts.
-As of December 31, 2017, and 2018, the noncurrent portion of advance rentals amounted to ₱119.93 million and ₱318.48 million, respectively.
-Security deposits represent deposits from lessees to secure the faithful compliance by lessees of their obligation under the lease contract.
+- Advance rentals from lessees are cash received in advance, representing three month's rent which will be applied to the last three months on the related lease contracts.
+As of December 31, 2017, and 2018, the noncurrent portion of advance rentals amounted to ₱119.93 million and ₱318.48 million, respectively. - Security deposits represent deposits from lessees to secure the faithful compliance by lessees of their obligation under the lease contract.
 These are equivalent to three month's rent and will be refunded to the lessee at the end of the lease term.
-As of December 31, 2017, and 2018, the noncurrent portion of security deposits amounted to ₱98.26 million and ₱255.25 million, respectively.
-Deferred credits pertain to the difference between the nominal value of the deposits and its fair value.
+As of December 31, 2017, and 2018, the noncurrent portion of security deposits amounted to ₱98.26 million and ₱255.25 million, respectively. - Deferred credits pertain to the difference between the nominal value of the deposits and its fair value.
 This is initially measured at fair value and subsequently amortized using the straight-line method.
 As of December 31, 2017, and 2018, the noncurrent portion of deferred credits amounted to ₱30.03 million and ₱68.25 million, respectively.